lemaral/me/blog/zsh-sticky-prefix.md

 zle -N accept-line
 ```

-It saved a lot of time for me, maybe it'll be useful to you.
+It saved a lot of time for me, maybe it'll be useful to you too.

 Feel free to send a PR if you make it nicer.